DmitrySharabin/mavo-cropper/README.md

 ## Customize Cropper

 Cropper supports [a bunch of options for customizing the way it works](https://github.com/fengyuanchen/cropperjs#options).
 You can specify these options on a per-property basis by using the `mv-cropper-options` attribute.
-The syntax of this attribute is a CSS-like list of declarations, where you can use either commas or semicolons to separate the *option-value pairs*, like so: `mv-cropper-options="autoCrop, aspectRatio: 1.6"`.
+The syntax of this attribute is a CSS-like list of declarations, where you can use either commas or semicolons to separate the *option-value pairs*, like so: `mv-cropper-options="autoCrop: false, aspectRatio: 1.6"`.
 If you want to set an option to `true`, you can just provide no value.

 ## UI customization: Toolbar